-These four trends will drive new business ideas and innovations.
+These four trends will drive new ideas and innovations in business.

-PER PAUL SCHOEMAKER , SENIOR RESEARCHER AND EX-RESEARCH DIRECTOR OF WHITEON'S MACK INSTITUTE
+BY PAUL SCHOEMAKER SENIOR RESEARCHER AND FORMER RESEARCH DIRECTOR AT THE MACK INSTITUTE, WHARTON

-When the world changes at an impressive rate, innovation becomes an organization's most important weapon.
-The story gives some important lessons on how to wield this weapon in the future.
+When the world changes at a breathtaking speed, innovation becomes an organization's most important weapon.
+History provides some important lessons on how to wield this weapon in the future.

-In this article, it is highlighted that the innovation process, by itself, is transforming "from the outside in”, in addition to other important trends.
+This article highlights that the innovation process itself is transforming "from the outside in," as well as other important trends.

 First, when thinking about the future of innovation, it is instructive to look back, as it shows that significant innovations have occurred in the innovation process itself.
-Second, companies have moved from innovation from the inside out, where companies rely on essential forces to conquer adjacencies and open innovation.
+Second, companies have moved from inside-out innovation, where companies rely on core strengths to gain adjacencies and open innovation.

 For example, P&G is an excellent case of this profound trend.
-In the past, almost all innovation came from P&G; most innovations now originate from outside, using an approach called "connect and develop”.
+In the past, almost all innovation came from P&G; now most innovations originate from outside, using an approach called "connect and grow".
 This trend will continue some more highlighted below.

 New organizational forms